puppetlabs/puppet-docs/source/pe/3.7/quick_writing_nix.markdown

    >**Note**: Since the `pe_quickstart_app` includes the `apache` class, you need to remove the first `apache` class you added the master node, as Puppet will only allow you to declare a class once.

-3. Use live management to run the __runonce__ action your agent node.
+3. From the CLI on your agent node, run `puppet agent -t`.

      When the Puppet run is complete, you will see in the node's log that a vhost for the app has been created and the Apache service (httpd) has been started.